blackwolf244/Ionic-Pebblebox/README.md

 Usage of dynamic data from a sensor (probably create an own REST API?)

-> For dynamic Data I'll choose a little
+> For dynamic Data I'll choose a little Twitter Widget displaying the current Follower Stream data, latest Post and it's likes/retweets of the [THD Twitter Account](https://twitter.com/th_deggendorf?lang=en).

 Usage of OpenStreetMap